 There is an entry fee of Rs 30 per person to enter the place.
 The forest is strictly a plastic-free zone.
 From the entry point, one has to walk about 2 km.
 Vehicles are not allowed inside.
 The path has many ups and downs.
 There are steps to climb, some of which are steep.
 It can be tiring on the legs.
 Not recommended for the old and infirm.

-Near the falls, there were no stalls which could offer snacks, soft drinks or drinking water.
+Near the falls, there were no snack bars which offer snacks, soft drinks or drinking water.
 There are some shops and restaurants right next to the entry point.
 There is also a parking area for buses and cars.

 Leeches have overrun the forests.
-They could bite on legs, arms and other exposed parts of the body, causing bleeding.
+They could bite on legs, arms and other exposed parts of the body and cause bleeding.
 Please therefore remember to keep a safe distance from trees and bushes.

 Darkness falls quickly in the forest in evenings.
-So it will be advisable to start back latest by 4:00 PM or so.
+So it will be advisable to start back latest by 4:00 PM.

 If you liked the post, you could…